Leantime/leantime/README.md

 * If there were any database changes, the system will redirect you to `<yourdomain.com>/update`

 #### Script
-* Execute ./updateLeantime.sh in the root of your leantime application
+* Execute ./updateLeantime.sh in the root of your leantime application.

 #### Docker
 * Before updating, make sure your mysql container was started using a mounted volume, otherwise your content will be deleted